jultar2000/MD5-CRACKER/README.md

 # Password_Crack_Threads_App
-A simple app created in order to complete the task on Wroclaw University of Technology.
+App created in order to complete the task on Wroclaw University of Technology.